salimovdr/NovaBind/README.md

 ### Training

 **Step 3.** To start training, use the script `parallel_training.py`.
-The training process is same for the different types of experimrnt: for PBM and HTS experiments, three repetitions with seed = 0, 1, and 2 are run for each of the three folds.
-To choose the training mode, specify the argument --type_exp, which can take the values 'PBM' or 'HTS'.
+The training process is the same for different types of experiments: for PBM and HTS experiments, three repetitions with seeds 0, 1, and 2 are run for each of the three folds.
+To specify the training mode, set the argument --type_exp, which can be either 'PBM' or 'HTS'.
 Note that training runs in parallel on the available graphics cards.
-In the both cases, if fewer than 9 graphics cards are available, all available devices will be used, and the tasks will be queued.
+In both cases, if fewer than 9 GPUs are available, all available devices will be used, and tasks will be queued.

 We recommend running the following two commands in sequence, with the second one delayed until the first training stage is complete.